 The CO-LIVING CONCEPT has proven popular in cities like London, Toronto and New York, and now NODE are introducing it in Dublin …

 The concept of shared living is not entirely a new one.
 People have shared living accommodation for years, for a number of reasons.
 But what makes Node unique is that it is targeting a specific demographic – young working professionals, creatives and entrepreneurs – and aiming to build a worldwide community of “Nodies”.
 This may sound cult-ish, it’s not.
-It’s simply the idea of bringing like-minded people together under the one roof.
-It can be an attractive option for young creatives moving cities for their jobs who mightn’t know anyone when they arrive.
+It’s simply the idea of bringing like-minded people together under one roof.
+It can be an attractive option for young creatives moving cities for jobs who mightn’t know anyone when they arrive.
 Living at a Node residence will introduce them almost immediately to a network of similar, creative individuals.

 Co-living is a trend that has been bubbling away over the past couple of years.
 The Collective in London is the world’s largest co-living building featuring a community of over 500 people.
 Artist Grayson Perry has teamed up with architecture firm Apparata to design a shared-living and studio space for artists in east London as part of an affordable housing scheme, car brand MINI has created the MINI Living building in Shanghai where a disused industrial complex was transformed into co-living apartments and offices, and Space10, an innovation lab funded by IKEA has created an online platform to research and develop concepts for shared living spaces.